VulcanJS/vulcan-docs/source/migration.md

 ## Routes

-Routes are handled a bit differently in Nova Apollo.
+Routes are handled a bit differently in Vulcan Apollo.
 Instead of having routes definitions (`addRoute(...)`) and the actual routing code in the same package, route definitions now belong together with themes, while routing code lives in `nova:routing`.

 This means if you had any routing code (e.g. `ReactRouterSSR.Run()`) in your custom packages, you can now safely remove it and let `nova:routing` handle it.